JTtime/Edu-Dashboard/README.md

 # React + Vite
+# Project Name

+## Steps to Run the Project Locally

+### Step 1
+Run the following command to install all necessary dependencies required to run the project:
+'''yarn'''

+### Step 2
+Run the following command to start the project:

+'''yarn run dev'''

+This will run the project locally.
+You can then visit [http://localhost:5173/](http://localhost:5173/) to view the output.

 Steps to run project in your local machine
 Step 1) Run "yarn".
 It will install all necessary dependencies required to run project